-Our Minted Peas with Lemon and Shallots are an easy bright side dish, that pack a ton of flavor!
-And come together in a snap.
+Our Minted Peas with Lemon and Shallots is an easy bright side dish, that packs a ton of flavor and comes together in a snap!

 They go terrifically with fish, lamb, chicken, and beef alike.
 Here we served them with Wild Alaskan Salmon en Croute.
 The fresh mint and lemon highlights the flavor of the peas and makes them shine.

 Should I use Fresh or Frozen Peas?